Lyn St. James: Personal

 Lyn St. James was born Carol Gene Cornwall, but shortly after birth, her first name was changed to Evelyn, after her aunt.
 After her first marriage to John Carusso, she changed her name to Lyn Carusso.
 Eventually she would adopt the professional name Lyn St. James in her business and racing activities.
-She got the idea from name of actress Susan Saint James.
+She got the idea from the name of actress Susan Saint James.
 Upon her divorce from Carusso, she legally changed her name to Lyn St. James.